LochanMelam/amfoss-tasks/README.md

 # amfoss-tasks
-•task_0(installing ubuntu)
+•**task_0**(installing ubuntu)

-it took some time for installing ubuntu as i faced some errors while installing it for the first time and sucessfully installed it in my second atempt
+•it took some time for installing ubuntu as i faced some errors while installing it for the first time and sucessfully installed it in my second atempt

 ---------------------------------------------------------------------------------------------------------------------------------
-•task_1(staring am-foss repositories)
+**task_1**(staring am-foss repositories)

 this task was an absolute cake wake just finshed it by following the steps given

 ---------------------------------------------------------------------------------------------------------------------------------
-•task_2(problem solving)
+**task_2**(problem solving)

-completed this task after learning the basic syntax of python from  #automate the boring stuff with python and practiced some basic problems
+•completed this task after learning the basic syntax of python from  #automate the boring stuff with python and practiced some basic problems
 #hacker-rank problems
 except time conversion problem i was able to complete the remaining problems after getting a proper logic
 #code-forces